Eddlm/Fivem-Projects/Resources/Scripted Physics/README.md

 # Feature List

-#### Inverse Torque - Negates vanilla the power drop off when sliding.
+#### Inverse Torque - Counteracts vanilla the power drop off when sliding.
+- Can over-compensate for more power while sliding.
 - Server-wide.

 #### Custom Wheelies - Disables vanilla wheelies and implements a custom wheelie system.
 Can just disable wheelies too.